imraunn/ISMverse/README.md

 - Edit the and the variable **rootURL** in the **TakeUserInput.cs** script of the Unity Project and provide the full URL to the folder where the PHP scripts are present (in the live deployment, it is *http://ismverse.ml/utils/*)

+- Build the project for WebGL.

+- Replace the *Build* and *TemplateData* folders, and the *index.html* file of the cloned repo with the ones from the build.

 - Setup **Apache** and **MySQL** with the database password entered above, and copy all the files to the folder where Apache is running.

 **Check out the live instance [over here](http://ismverse.ml)**